 If you are coming from the United States you will need a special one for continental Europe, and a different one for the UK.
 It is not as complicated as it sounds, but you do not want to find yourself unable to charge your phone or your laptop.

 Finally, there is the ever-needed wind jacket.
 It is light and easy to pack, but a must-have regardless of which part of Europe you have set sail to.
 Whether you are at a seaside village or a cottage in the Swiss mountains, a quality wind jacket will keep you at an optimal temperature.

 If you are off to a sunny European country, there are some packing musts that you should uphold.

-A week on the sunny Bulgarian shore or a few days on a Greek island both require you to pack some, if not all, the items listed below.
+A week on the Costa Brava in Spain or a few days on a Greek island both require you to pack some, if not all, the items listed below.
 Let’s start with the basics: bring two or three short-sleeved or sleeveless tops, as you will probably have the option of finding a laundromat so that you can wash them.